Naming a beneficiary on an annuity can help lower probate expenses

 Annuities are contracts between an individual and an insurance company.
-These contracts allow for the naming of a beneficiary in the event of death of the annuitant.
-Because this is a contract, the beneficiary will receive the value of the annuity without the need of estate probate.
+Annuity contracts allow for the owner of the annuity to name a beneficiary so in the event of the death of the annuitant.
+Because this is a contract, the beneficiary will normally receive the value of the annuity without the need of estate probate.
 The funds are paid immediately as directed by the contract to the beneficiary.

 Typically, a named annuity beneficiary can claim assets as soon as the decedent’s death is documented.
-A beneficiary designation normally supersedes the instructions in a will which makes the funds available sooner.
+A beneficiary designation supersedes the instructions usually in a will which makes the funds available sooner.

 By assigning a beneficiary, the owner or annuitant makes it clear who should receive proceeds of any asset in the event of their death.
-This eliminates any questions or disputes among family members and friends who might contend the benefit.
+When you do this, it eliminates any questions or disputes among family members and friends who might contend the benefit.

 There are two basic types of beneficiaries: Primary and Contingent